ionoid/docs.ionoid.io/docs/iot-apps.md

 default the `/shared/$myappname` volume mounted and available inside its filesystem.

-From the application point of view:
+From the application point of view, shared data is located at:
 ```bash
 /shared/$myappname
 ```

-From the rest of the system point of view and where you will find your data:
+From the rest of the system point of view, shared data is located at:
 ```bash
 /data/apps/shared/$myappname
 ```